Daintree Rainforest Village – Campground Activities

 - Enjoy the best of Daintree Rainforest sunsets over Thornton Peak and Little Thornton from up the hill and maybe have a sundowner or two and a picnic while you are there.

 - Swing like a child from a giant Rainforest fig, high above the campground.
-It is an exhilaratingly simple pleasure and we notice that people of all ages just can’t resist a turn.
+It is an exhilaratingly simple pleasure that people of all ages just can’t resist.
 In summer you’ll notice the trees are heavily loaded with fruit on the limbs, a tasty treat for nocturnal flying foxes, one of the biggest bats in the world.

 - Spark up the communal camp fire near the camp kitchen and gather for a chat, a drink or a toasted marshmallow.
-There is something very special about sitting round a fire with the dark jungle surrounding you, laughter of friends, crackle of fire and calls of the wild.
+There is something very special about sitting round a fire with the dark jungle surrounding you.
+Nothing beats the laughter of friends, crackle of fire and calls of the wild.
 Firewood is provided, free.
 Marshmallows and sparklers are in the shop!

 - Be still and quiet as wild Cassowaries come through the campground.
 They are here to feast on ripened Quandong berries, cassowary plums and native gardenia fruits.
 The father cassowary is teaching his young how to survive in the bush.
-To feed them would interfere with this learning and we don’t want to further endanger them.
+For humans to feed them would interfere with this learning and we don’t want to further endanger them.
 Follow them closely but only with your zoom lens.

 - Keep a watch for the blue Forest Kingfishers, tiny yellow Sunbirds, Double Eyed Fig Parrots, Imperial Pigeon and Wompoo Dove and the mad Metallic Starlings.
 Friar Birds and Orioles, Northern Butcher Bird…so many delightful birds.!